Action for Stammering Children (ASC) Privacy and Cookies Policy

-We may contact you about our work and how you can support ASC by phone, email or text message, but you can stop us sending you these communication at any time by contacting email@example.com or clicking the unsubscribe link at the bottom of the relevant communication.
+We may contact you about our work and how you can support ASC by phone, email or text message, but you can stop us sending you these communication at any time by contacting [email protected]children.org or clicking the unsubscribe link at the bottom of the relevant communication.

 6. Sharing your Information